 The solution to every customer problem provides a valuable learning experience to service reps.
 They should be able to document this knowledge in the form of help content or solution articles so that the same problems don’t occur in the future.

-All the above tasks can be made easier if your company is using a dedicated customer support software.
+All of the above tasks can be made easier if your company is using a dedicated customer support software.
 Your support agents should be able to quickly pick up the functionalities of the helpdesk and resolve customer problems in a more streamlined manner.

 Service reps have to be quick on their feet, excel in having good conversations with customers, exhibit mastery in the product/service, and have a positive outlook that isn’t put down by a bad customer interaction.
 Here are some of the skills that every support agent in your team should possess.